jt196/vanilla-cookbook/README.md

 ## Features

+### Unit Conversion

+Smart conversion from US Volumetric to imperial and metric weight.
+Thousands of ingredients supported in this conversion.
+Inline temperature conversion, fractions and ranges are also supported.

+### Recipe Scaling

+Scale your recipe ingredients.
+No complicated data entry, it's all done under the hood.

 ### Control Your Data

 Import and export your data in Paprika format.
 Category hierarchy is supported for imports.